Howard-Miami Mennonite Church: History

+Since 2008, the congregation has supported the Cattle Project, which raises and slaughters cattle which is then donated to Kokomo Urban Outreach and its food pantry.

+Building

 The church is nestled on three acres of land surrounded by rich corn and soybean fields.
 The building is wheelchair accessible and features a large sanctuary with beautiful stained-glass artistry behind the stage and a balcony with multiple classrooms.
-It also has two basements for the children’s ministry, a large entry and fellowship hall with attached kitchen and also a cozy library.
+It also has two basements for the children's ministry, a large entry and fellowship hall with attached kitchen and also a cozy library.
 Off the fellowship hall is the main office and pastors’ offices.
 Outside there is a pavilion with roof (added in 2020) and kitchen area and a playground.

-Located on the county line between Howard and Miami Counties in rural Indiana, the church sits just one mile South of State Road 18, providing easy access to the nearest cities of Kokomo, Peru, and Marion, all between 15 and 20 miles away.

 Ongoing missions

 The church currently has mission partners in Slovenia, Uganda, and the United States.